cman131/devcycle-server/README.md

 3. Clone this repository into /usr/local/devcycle

 	`sudo git clone https://github.com/tourtrak/devcycle-server.git /usr/local/devcycle`
-4. <b><font color="red">IMPORTANT:</font> The directory must be named 'devcycle' and not 'devcycle-server'.
+4. **IMPORTANT:** The directory must be named 'devcycle' and not 'devcycle-server'.
 Django does not support hyphen names for it's applications.</b>
 5. Inside the root directory of your application, install all project dependencies by running our setup script

 	`cd /usr/local/devcycle`

-	`sudo bash setup.sh`
+	`sudo bash setup.sh` _(This will take a significant amount of time on mod_wsgi-httpd, 10-20 mins)_
 6. Create a virtual host & WSGI file for the Apache server to display the Django application.
 Open the httpd.conf file

 	`sudo vim /etc/apache2/httpd.conf`.